benc-uk/kube-workshop/k3s/10-gitops-flux/readme.md

 Next deploy the Smilr app:

-- Copy the `smilr/` directory from "disabled" to "apps".
+- Copy the `smilr/` directory from "disabled-k3s" to "apps".
   - Note the `kustomization.yaml` in here is pointing at **several** base directories, for the app data-api and frontend.
 - Edit the ACR name in the `gitops/apps/smilr/kustomization.yaml` file.
 - Git commit these changes to the main branch and push up to GitHub.